What is workplace sexual harassment and victimisation?

 Your mental and physical health is very important.
 If workplace harassment is affecting you, make sure you see your doctor about it.

 Working out which legal or practical decisions to make can be difficult with workplace discrimination cases.
-We can provide support and advice on a range of legal and personal matters so you know where you stand.
+An employment lawyer can provide support and advice on a range of legal and personal matters so you know where you stand.

 We're by your side